ValdemarOrn/NoiseInvaderVST/Readme.md

     #define VST_EXPORT __declspec(dllexport)

 This will export the vstmain function so that it is available as a function in your dll file.
 If you don't do this change, you can also specify a list of functions to be exported in VST, but I prefer to use this way instead.

+## License

+Am am releasing the code in this repository in to the public domain.
+Do with it whatever you please.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.